-Dr. Christopher (Chris) Bader is entering his third year as the counseling and sport psychologist for the University of Colorado athletic department, joining the program in August 2012 student-athletes and coaches at CU.
+Dr. Christopher (Chris) Bader is entering his fourth year as the counseling and sport psychologist for the University of Colorado athletic department, joining the program in August 2012.

+In his current role, he provides clinical, assessment and individual and team consultation to the studentathletes and coaches at CU.
 In addition, he works with incoming student-athletes in their adjustment to their new environment and in preparation for their matriculation through CU.
 Other areas of responsibility include serving on several department and university-wide committees: DA Task Force, Leadership Development Program, Continuum of Care, Diversity & Inclusion and the Alcohol and Other Drug Team.